 - Food splashes back: The open mouth even triggers food to come out if it has been blocked by too much or rigid wastes.
 A splash guard is often used to overcome this issue.
 But, if not maintained or replaced on time, this can become troublesome as well.

 There are four parameters that can be analyzed to identify the ideal disposer for your home and these are:

-- Popularity: In terms of popularity, continuous feed has always been on the top of list.
-This primarily due to its ease of use, versatile design and advance features.
+- Popularity: In terms of popularity, the continuous feed has always been on the top of the list.
+This primarily due to its ease of use, versatile design, and advanced features.

-- Perks: Though batch feed units lose their points due to lack of convenience, yet they come with added safety which is not seen in continuous feed.
+- Perks: Though batch feed units lose their points due to lack of convenience, yet they come with added safety which is not seen in continuous feed type disposals.
 Hence, if the latter is not used carefully then you would make yourself prone to serious hazards.

 - Cost: As stated, the continuous feed is an affordable option than batch feed and this is the reason why it is commonly preferred by households.

 At last, whether it should be continuous or batch feed is decided by the requirements of your home.
 Because at the end of the day, it’s all about models and choices, but you should be satisfied with the appliance that you choose.